Vanguard Act I: Das Immortales

 Then, as these things tend to go, war broke out.
-Over the next five-thousand years, there would be numerous battles between various factions of immortals and their super-powered offspring.
-The talented, although mortal, still possess amazing gifts like their immortal predecessors.
+Over the next five-thousand years, there were numerous battles between various factions of immortals and their super-powered offspring, the talented.
 Talents and immortals shaped the world of Terra as it is this day.

-Luckily, Cedric Vanheim did possess such abilities.
+Luckily, Cedric Vanheim, an immortal who had wandered Terra for a thousand years, did possess such abilities.
 His brother, Lupin Vanheim, was a servant of Chronos.
 Chronos too, sought this metal for himself.
 These pieces conspired together to convince Cedric to undergo the ordeal.
 He agreed to his brother's wishes and left Terra for sixty years.
 Little did he know, that his return would shake the fabric that had woven Terra's history, forever.

 It was nighttime when Cedric reentered Terra's atmosphere.
 Going from the cold vacuum of space to the heat of entrance velocity.
 His body ignited and the flesh he had done well to regrow was burned from his skeleton.
 He hit the ground, leaving a crater.

 His vision returned and his body finally adjusted to normal temperatures for the first time in six decades.
 He looked at his hands, which were just metallic bone now.
 He focused his energy into regrowing everything that was lost.